 Urinary catheters have been used for a variety of reasons and have been around for thousands of years.
-If you have recently started to use a catheter, found out that you are going to need to use one, or consider yourself an expert on self-catheterization, you may still have some unanswered questions.
+If you have recently started to use a catheter, found out that you are going to need to use one, or consider yourself an expert on self-catheterization, you may still have unanswered questions.
 We will address some of the most frequently asked questions about catheters and catheter-related products here.

-Why Might I Need to Use a Catheter?
+Why might I need to use a catheter?

 There are three main types of catheters: Intermittent, External, and Indwelling.

-Intermittent Catheters are meant to be used short-term and repeatedly until the need or requirement subsides and someone has regained the ability to urinate on their own.
+Intermittent Catheters are meant to be used short-term and repeatedly until the need or requirement subsides, and someone has regained the ability to urinate on their own.
 Intermittent catheters are typically used during and after surgery as a patient is healing.

-Keeping your drainage bag clean after every use is an important sanitary step to help prevent infection.
+Keeping your drainage bag clean after every use is an essential sanitary step to help prevent infection.
 Be sure to wash your hands before and after cleaning your catheter drain bags with warm, soapy water.
 Using a mixture of white vinegar and water to rinse your drainage bag is the most gentle option, although you can use a bleach solution to disinfect it for a more deep cleanse.
-After this step, there is no need to rinse again with water, just simply hang to dry.
+After this step, there is no need to rinse again with water, simply hang to dry.
 It is recommended that you change your drainage bags once a month, and you will need to empty your leg drainage bag when it is half-full (typically, at least twice per day).

 What are some complications when using a catheter?